-- · quarterly variations in our operating results and the operating results of other technology companies; - actual or anticipated announcements of technical innovations or new products by us or our competitors; - · changes in analysts' estimates of our financial performance or buy/sell recommendations; - changes in our financial guidance or our failure to meet such guidance; - · general conditions in the semiconductor industry; and - · global economic and financial conditions.
+- · quarterly variations in our operating results and the operating results of other technology companies; - actual or anticipated announcements of technical innovations or new products by us or our competitors; - · changes in analysts' estimates of our financial performance or buy/sell recommendations; - · changes in our financial guidance or our failure to meet such guidance; - · any acquisitions we pursue or complete; - · general conditions in the semiconductor industry; and - · global economic and financial conditions.

-In addition, the stock market has recently experienced significant price and volume fluctuations that have affected the market prices for many companies and that often have been unrelated to the operating performance of such companies.
+In addition, the stock market has from time to time experienced significant price and volume fluctuations that have affected the market prices for many companies and that often have been unrelated to the operating performance of such companies.
 These broad market fluctuations and other factors have harmed and may harm the market price of our common stock.